Javier de Frutos: Career

 De Frutos has choreographed a number of musicals.
 In 2006, he worked on Carousel at the Chichester Festival Theatre, and he won the Olivier Award for Best Theatre Choreographer for the West End revival of Cabaret.
-He received his second nomination in the category for choreographing the original production of London Road in 2011, and he won the won the 2017 Chita Rivera Award for Outstanding Choreography in a Feature Film for the screen adaptation.
+He received his second nomination in the category for choreographing the original production of London Road in 2011, and he won the 2017 Chita Rivera Award for Outstanding Choreography in a Feature Film for the screen adaptation.
 From Here to Eternity, the Tim Rice musical which he premiered on the West End in 2013, was nominated for the WhatsOnStage Award for Best Choreography.

 For a tribute to ballet impresario Sergei Diaghilev at Sadler's Wells in 2009, De Frutos created Eternal Damnation to Sancho and Sanchez.
 The piece, which included pregnant nuns and a lecherous pope, received boos and walkouts from the audience, and it was described as "barkingly offensive" with "rampant vulgarity" by a critic for the Financial Times.
 The BBC reneged on broadcasting the programme, which was scheduled to air in a pre-watershed time slot at Christmastime on BBC 4.
 The experience adversely affected his mental health and work prospects during the following year.

 De Frutos returned to Sadler's Wells in 2011, choreographing a three-act ballet, The Most Incredible Thing, with music by Pet Shop Boys.
 They won the Beyond Theatre Award, for innovative and genre-crossing productions, at the 2011 Evening Standard Theatre Awards.
 This time, a recording of the ballet was broadcast in prime time on BBC 4.
 De Frutos oversaw the US premiere of The Most Incredible Thing with the Charlotte Ballet in North Carolina in 2018, and he was invited to be an artist-in-residence at the McColl Center for Art and Innovation in Charlotte.

 In 2013, De Frutos worked again with the Royal New Zealand Ballet, creating Anatomy of a Passing Cloud for their 60th anniversary.
 It was nominated for both an Olivier Award and a National Dance Award.
 He created two works for the all-male dance company BalletBoyz: Fiction (2016) was danced to his own fake obituary, read by actor Jim Carter; The Title Is in the Text (2017) was performed on a seesaw to fit the theme of balance.
 He was commissioned by the Royal Ballet to stage a production of Les Enfants terribles, a danced chamber opera by Philip Glass based on the novel by Jean Cocteau, in 2017.

 During the COVID-19 pandemic, De Frutos began to make dance films.
 The Burning Building (2021), loosely based on the Tennessee Williams play Out Cry, features two dancers stuck in a loop in a circle of light.
 In Whoever You Are (2022), two dancers in an old house enact Walt Whitman's poem "Whoever You Are Holding Me Now in Hand", while in The Sequestered Disc (2023) the same pair undergo an uncomfortable interview.